Cheese Making Supplies

 Where can I store my cheese as it ages?

 For many cheeses, the refrigerator works perfect as your ‘cheese cave’.
-After you’ve made a few batches of cheese, you may want to go further and invest in an additional freezer/refrigerator and use a special thermostat to keep your ‘cheese cave’ set at a specific cheese aging temperature.
+After you’ve made a few batches of cheese, you may want to go further and invest in an additional freezer/refrigerator and use one of our Cheese Cave Thermostats to keep your ‘cheese cave’ set at a specific cheese aging temperature.

 This will depend on what cheeses you are making.
 Cheeses like fresh goat’s cheese, mozzarella and ricotta can be ready to eat the next day.
 Camembert, Brie and some Blue cheeses are ready to eat in about 30-50 days, while hard cheese usually needs a few months minimum before you want to eat them.
 Like a good wine, hard cheeses mellow over time.